TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.9.md

 ---

-And having said these things unto them, he abode [still] in Galilee.
+Having said these things to them, he stayed in Galilee.